PeterDrake/drakepedia/algorithms/graph_algorithms.md

 1. When the graph is weighted.
 1. A priority queue.
 1. ![order V cubed](https://latex.codecogs.com/svg.latex?\Theta(V^3))
+1. The smallest-weight edge crossing the cut must be part of any minimum spanning tree.
 1. One answer is 2, 1, 5, 4, 0, 3.
 1.
     ![The edges of weights 1, 2, and 4 are included.](mst_solved.svg)